dai-motoki/zoltraak/README_EN.md

 │   └── emoji.md
 ├── formatter: Prompt formatters
 │   ├── md_comment.md
+│   ├── md_comment_xx.md (md_comment that can specify some languages including but not limited to en and zh.
+Try running it first with the abbreviated form of your target language.
+If it doesn't work, please wait for the further support)
 │   └── py_comment.md
 ├── interpretspec: Interpreter-type LLM enhancement prompts │   └── hirokichi.md